Drewraw/social-record-platform/README.md

 #problem - india is lagging behind, and becoming to poor country due to lack of accountability among elected officals and people not knowing what elected officials are doing.
 #solution - open governance civic forum which track,discuss,measure governments,elected officials present and past , promises, public projects and create score card for every public department and officials and share it to public

- --please go through discussions tab for interacting with community
+ --please go through discussions tab for interacting with community,Q&A with founders

 ### Phase One (Prototype)
 Branch: [`phaseone`]--https://github.com/Drewraw/social-record-platform/tree/phase-one